Drinking Caffeine Before Running – How Coffee Will Help You Run Faster

-Even the swiftest of runners can easily be beaten without their daily cup of coffee or caffeine fix.
-Some runners rely on caffeine to get them up and out the door while others find caffeine to be the only stimulant protecting them from having Swingline tattooed across their forehead.
+Some runners rely on drinking coffee before running to get them up and out the door, while others find caffeine to be the only stimulant protecting them from having Swingline tattooed across their forehead.

-Luckily, if you’re a caffeine addict, or even if you only enjoy the occasional cup of coffee, using caffeine strategically is one of the most effective “legal” performance enhancers you can use to help your running.
+If you’re a caffeine addict, or even if you only enjoy the occasional cup of coffee, caffeine and athletic performance go hand in hand to help your running.

 Yup, that morning cup o’joe can actually make you a better runner.

 You don’t have to take my word for it though.

 Recent studies show that more than two-thirds of Olympic athletes use caffeine to improve their running performance.

 You can be quite sure that if Olympic athletes are using caffeine before they run, it works.

 However, you don’t need to be an Olympic caliber runner to benefit from the strategic use of caffeine.